well-typed/cborg/README.md

 [![BSD3](https://img.shields.io/badge/License-BSD-blue.svg)](https://en.wikipedia.org/wiki/BSD_License)
 [![Haskell](https://img.shields.io/badge/Language-Haskell-yellowgreen.svg)](https://www.haskell.org)

-**NOTE**: These libraries have not yet been released to the public Hackage, (though they will be soon).
-Despite that, the code has seen _substantial_ production use by Well-Typed, as well as a number of outsiders and independent companies.
-We've had near-universal positive results with it, so you should feel relatively safe in experimenting.
-The on-disk formats should remain stable and at least backwards compatible.

----

 This repo contains two libraries (plus associated tools):

 The `serialise` library is for serialising Haskell values and deserialising